jose-nunez/out-promise/README.md

 ### OutPromise.prototype.resolve(value)

-Returns a Promise object that is resolved with the given value
+Returns this object that is resolved with the given value

 ### OutPromise.prototype.reject(reason)

-Returns a Promise object that is rejected with the given reason.
+Returns this object that is rejected with the given reason.

 ### OutPromise.prototype.catch(onRejected)